 Most people encounter this machine for the first time with a look of delayed wonder.
 I like that metaphor – a king or queen in peasant’s clothing.
 There’s an “Aha!” moment as you spot the third cylinder break through the down tubes.
 What is this peculiar machine, and what technical and engineering feats had to be overcome?

-A mechanical marvel, without question, and historic, as this is the world’s first Harley-Davidson three-cylinder motorcycle.
+A mechanical marvel, without question, and historic, as this is the world’s first Harley-Davidson three-cylinder Shovelhead.
 It was copied much later – or I should say another example was made – by Jim Fueling, circa the 1990s.
 Bobby was just a one-man band working out of a two-car garage, making this feat only the more impressive.
 He was very much a clever man.
 His knowledge of engines was amazing.
 He had to do a lot internally to the connecting rods and cams, the timing of the three cylinders, and the machining of the factory cases to accept the third cylinder.

 He also had to design an intake manifold that would be able to feed all three cylinders, fabricate an exhaust system, and modify the frame to allow space for that third cylinder.
 Actually, on this FXE Harley frame, Bobby grafted on a wishbone frame section (’50s-era Harley frame) coming down from the steering neck to allow the added cylinder to go between the down tubes.
-Bobby never spoke much in detail about what he did internally.
+Bobby never spoke much in detail about what he did internally to the Shovelhead.
 A large part of his process remains a mystery.

 Many stories and tales have circulated, and some will continue as Bobby intended.
 The one that comes to mind the most is how he did the motor internals – the rods and cams.
 On the connecting rods, we will continue the mystery as we haven’t been inside to look.
 My feeling is that if it isn’t broke, don’t fix it.
 On the cams, we can safely say this: Bobby was friends with John Andrews [of Andrews Products, producers of high-quality performance motorsports parts], and it was with his help and knowledge that they achieved the cams and timing.